VictornitraM/rbp_challenge/README.md

 # rbp_challenge
-Frontend Challenge für die RBP Bewerbung
+Vue.js Frontend Challenge for an application at RBP.
+This simple frontend challenge aims at showing my coding style and skill.